 How Forex Managed Accounts Works?

 The Forex managed account solution lets you hire a professional and profitable trader to manage your Forex trading account.
 In exchange for his service, the professional trader will usually be paid accordingly to a performance fee.
 This performance fee can vary anywhere between 20% and can go as high as 50%.
-In other situation, you might also be charged an account management fee depending on the person or the firm who will be the money manager.
+In other situations, you might also be charged an account management fee depending on the person or the firm who will be the money manager.
 This management fee can range from 1% to 4% per annum, with 2% being the standard management fee.

-The money manager will only have access to open and close positions in your name.
+The money manager will only have access to open and closed positions in your name.
 At no time will anybody ever have access to your funds except you.
 You can still keep track of your profits and account performance via the trading platform but you’ll not be able to open and close positions.
 However, in extreme situation, you still have the option to instruct your broker to close all the trades and give you back the control over your account.

-A Limited Power of Attorney is also required to be signed between the money manager and the investor which is the legal framework that will allow the money manager to trade investor account.
+A Limited Power of Attorney is also required to be signed by the money manager and the investor which is the legal framework that will allow the money manager to trade investor account.
 This power of attorney will also contain all the details and restrictions in terms of money management that the money manager has to comply with.